 Work Package 1 is led by TCD and is responsible for the management and administration of the project as a whole.

 Work Package 2 is led by ETH Zurich with contributions from all partners.
 Its objective is to clarify which understandings of IDR and which factors of success and failure are specifically relevant for integrating AHSS in IDR.
 Tasks include conducting a survey among experienced EU stakeholders and undertaking a literature review on understandings of inter- and transdisciplinarity.
-Jack Spaapen will lead the survey design and IBL are contributing expertise in data mining and text analysis of large datasets.
+Jack Spaapen is leading the survey design and IBL are contributing expertise in data mining and text analysis of large datasets.

 Work Package 5 is led by Edinburgh.
 Its objective is to oversee the creation of the final project toolkit, informed by the validated framework developed in Work Package 4 and with input from all partners.
 The toolkit may include elements such as a collection of best practice processes and standards for researchers, templates and checklists for research funders and style guides for constructing funding calls and research proposals.

 Work Package 6 is led by TCD.
 Its objective is to effectively disseminate and communicate project information, activities and results to help ensure they reach the appropriate stakeholder groups.
-It includes the organisation of a final stakeholder event in June 2021 at which the project toolkit and policy brief will be launched.
+It includes the organisation of a final stakeholder event in June 2021 at which the project toolkit and policy brief was launched.